Only clients of Lyons Law Corporation may make online payments through this website. Third-party payments are not permitted.

 Environmental and Resource Law

-I am passionate about plant-based cooking, and before joining Lyons Law Corporation I worked part time as a lawyer in private practice while cooking full time at a restaurant.
-In my free time I also enjoy vegetable gardening, fermentation projects, and playing board and roleplaying games with friends.
+In my free time I enjoy cooking, vegetable gardening, fermentation projects, and playing board and roleplaying games with friends.